 PEL 37 covers an area of 17,295 square kilometers of the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
-Water depths over PEL 37 range from 400 meters to 1500 meters and over the main prospective area where the Cormorant and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.
+Water depths over PEL 37 range from 400 meters to 1,500 meters and over the main prospective area where the Cormorant-1 well was drilled and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.

-In September 2018, the joint venture partnership drilled the Cormorant-1 well on PEL 37 to a total depth of 3,855 meters below sea level.
-The Cormorant-1 exploration well, drilled by the Ocean Rig Poseidon drillship, penetrated a 50-meter fan system of interbedded sandstones that proved to be water bearing.
+In September 2018, the PEL 37 joint venture partnership drilled the Cormorant-1 well with the Ocean Rig Poseidon drillship in 548 meters of water to a total depth of 3,855 meters below sea level.
+The Cormorant-1 exploration well penetrated a 50-meter fan system of interbedded sandstones that proved to be water bearing.
 Wet gas signatures, indicative of oil, were encountered in the overlying shale section.
-The Company decided to plug and abandon the drilling.
-The geological data from the well will help determine the future prospectivity of PEL 37 where several additional prospects with resource potential have been mapped.
+The well has been plugged and abandoned.